hwdsl2/setup-ipsec-vpn/README.md

 *Read this in other languages: [English](README.md#important-notes), [简体中文](README-zh.md#重要提示).*

-**Windows and Android users**: If you get an error when trying to connect, see <a href="docs/clients.md#troubleshooting" target="_blank">Troubleshooting</a>.
+For **Windows users**, this <a href="docs/clients.md#windows-error-809" target="_blank">one-time registry change</a> is required if the VPN server and/or client is behind NAT (e.g. home router).

 The same VPN account can be used by your multiple devices.
-However, due to an IPsec limitation, only one device behind the same NAT (e.g. home router) can connect to the VPN server at a time.
-This applies even if you create multiple users.
+However, due to an IPsec/L2TP limitation, you must use only <a href="docs/clients-xauth.md" target="_blank">IPsec/XAuth mode</a> if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router).

 If you wish to add, edit or remove VPN user accounts, see <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.